Ridge Regularized Estimation of VAR Models for Inference: Abstract

 \section{Abstract}

-\textbf{Abstract:} Ridge regression is a popular regularization method that has wide applicability, as many regression problems can be cast in this form.
-However, ridge is only seldom applied in the estimation of vector autoregressive models, even though it naturally arises in Bayesian time series modeling.
-In this work, ridge regression is studied in the context of process estimation and inference of VARs.
-The effects of shrinkage are analyzed and asymptotic theory is derived enabling inference.
-Frequentist and Bayesian ridge approaches are compared.
+\textbf{Abstract:} Ridge regression is a popular method for dense least squares regularization.
+In this work, ridge regression is studied in the context of VAR model estimation and inference.
+The implications of anisotropic penalization are discussed and a comparison is made with Bayesian ridge-type estimators.
+The asymptotic distribution and the properties of cross-validation techniques are analyzed.
 Finally, the estimation of impulse response functions is evaluated with Monte Carlo simulations and ridge regression is compared with a number of similar and competing methods.